daniil-berg/asyncio-taskpool/docs/source/pages/pool.rst

 One method to be aware of is :py:meth:`.flush() <asyncio_taskpool.pool.BaseTaskPool.flush>`.
 Since it will await only those tasks that the pool considers **ended** or **cancelled**, the blocking can only come from any callbacks that were provided for either of those situations.

-In general, the act of adding tasks to a pool is non-blocking, no matter which particular methods are used.
-The only notable exception is when a limit on the pool size has been set and there is "not enough room" to add a task.
-In this case, :py:meth:`SimpleTaskPool.start() <asyncio_taskpool.pool.SimpleTaskPool.start>` will block until the desired number of new tasks found room in the pool (either because other tasks have ended or because the pool size was increased).

-:py:meth:`TaskPool.apply() <asyncio_taskpool.pool.TaskPool.apply>` and :py:meth:`TaskPool.map() <asyncio_taskpool.pool.TaskPool.map>` (and its variants) will **never** block.
-Since they make use of "meta-tasks" under the hood, they will always return immediately.
-However, if the pool was full when one of them was called, there is **no guarantee** that even a single task has started, when the method returns.
+All methods that add tasks to a pool, i.e. :py:meth:`TaskPool.map() <asyncio_taskpool.pool.TaskPool.map>` (and its variants), :py:meth:`TaskPool.apply() <asyncio_taskpool.pool.TaskPool.apply>` and :py:meth:`SimpleTaskPool.start() <asyncio_taskpool.pool.SimpleTaskPool.start>`, are non-blocking by design.
+They all make use of "meta tasks" under the hood and return immediately.
+It is important however, to realize that just because they return, does not mean that any actual tasks have been spawned.
+For example, if a pool size limit was set and there was "no more room" in the pool when :py:meth:`.map() <asyncio_taskpool.pool.TaskPool.map>` was called, there is **no guarantee** that even a single task has started, when it returns.